CostRagno/geopolygon/README.md

 performed by deriving the polygon area over the World surface to represent the City/Region bounaries.
 The library have been used in our recent paper (Zola et al., 2019) for Twitter users geolocation to create a synthetic dataset starting from a frequency distribution of cities over the Globe surface.

+# The geopolygon Package
+The geopolygon Python package retrive the shape of a geographical area from [OpenStreetMap (OPS)](https://www.openstreetmap.org/).
+To accomplish this task geopolygon needs two informations: the OPS element and the OPS ID.
+The OPS element corresponds to the identification of the geographical element.
+There are three elements: way, nodes and relations.
+Where, the way connect the nodes and a set of ways and nodes are called relations.
+Note that a relation can be a set of relations as well.
+It follows that a city, for example, is a relation (which contains ways and nodes).
+A country is again a realtion but it contains other relations.
+The OPS ID is an unique code which identify the element.
+The geopolygon Package is able to retrive only the polygons of the relations (countries, states and cities).
+Once the gepgraphical area is idenfied as relation and the OSM ID is obtained, geopolygon is able to scrape the area boundaries obtaining the polygon.
+If a given geographical area is not a relation, so for example it is a suburb (considered as a node in OPS), geopolygon calculate an approximate circumference of the geographical area.
+To accomplish this task geopolygon uses the wikidata tag of that area to retrive the area in $km^{2}$

+In particular what geopolygon works on is the   It uses the package [geopy](https://geopy.readthedocs.io/en/stable/#),a Python 2 and 3 client for several popular geocoding web services (such as Google Maps, Bing Maps, or Nominatim), to get the OPS id of the location.

+geopy makes it easy for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.
 # References
 #---------------------------------------------------------------------------------------